 The Summilux-R 50mm 1.4 is not the most affordable 50mm prime lens around.
-Yet it is rather affordable when you consider that it is a Leica lens.
 Although the lens sure is an outstanding performer I am not sure that the extra cost is really justified.
 At a fraction of the price, a 50mm 1.4 Pentax will also do the trick.

 The solid, all metal construction of the Summilux-R is also rather heavy.
 You have to remember that this is not a tiny Leica-M lens but a SLR lens.
 It is among the heaviest 50mm prime lenses I have used.
 The lens still feels nicely balanced but you do notice the extra weight in your bag.

 One disadvantage of the earlier models is the clip on lens hood.
 I really do not like them and end up not using them.
 They are cumbersome and a bit awkward to put on the lens.
 After Serial Number 2 806 978 the integrated lens hood became standard, a very useful upgrade in my opinion.

 Summilux-R 50mm 1.4 Versions